DtxdF/AppJail/README.md

 The process is the same for the rest of the arguments.

-The Makejail for Python uses the `VAR` command to check Python versions as you can see below:
+If we create a Makejail for Python that uses Build Arguments, we will probably need `VAR` and `RAW` instructions for some checks.

 ```
 VAR --noexpand python_major=%{PYTHON_MAJOR}